rackspace-cookbooks/magentostack/README.md

-Once all redis instances have been defined, call `magentostack::redis_configure` to actually install and configure all redis masters, slaves, or sentinels that were previously declared using the individual recipes below.
+Once all redis instances have been defined, call `magentostack::redis_configure` to actually install and configure all redis masters, slaves, or sentinels that were previously declared using the individual recipes below, as well as configure any iptables rules that are required (assuming platformstack has iptables turned on).

 For example, this would an appropriate runlist for a single instance, a single slave, and the appropriate sentinel: